-Internet Visit
+Visit www.ProxyVote.com/ Disney.
+You will need the 16-digit number included in your proxy card, voter instruction form or notice.
 You can scan this QR code to vote with your mobile phone.
 You will need the 16-digit number included in your proxy card, voter instruction form or notice.